Introduction

 For hunter-gatherers and agrarian societies, the main group, essential for survival, was their tribe.
 There would be some trade, or raiding and wars, with other local tribes.

-While there were a few individuals who traveled widely, such as the wealthy young man from the Mediterranean, buried around 1,550 B.C. near Stonehenge, and some trade goods from the East arriving in Europe even earlier than that, most people remained in their local area their whole lives.
+While there were a few individuals who travelled widely, such as the wealthy young man from the Mediterranean, buried around 1,550 B.C. near Stonehenge (in England), and some trade goods from the East arriving in Europe even earlier than that, most people remained in their local area their whole lives.

-As history progressed to feudal societies, the groups that most people interacted with, became somewhat larger, with a lord sharing some news from other regions, and sometimes needing his serfs to travel off to war against other regions or countries, and trade was becoming more common.
+As history progressed to feudal societies, the groups that most people interacted with became somewhat larger, with a lord sharing some news from other regions, and sometimes needing his serfs to travel off to war against other regions or countries.
+Trade was also becoming more common.

 During the industrial revolution, a lot of people moved to towns or cities, sometimes living away from family, specializing and learning from other specialists, interacting with colleagues and people at other levels, and hearing daily news from the whole country and the world.